JasonJerry/WebexAutomation/README.md

 - To add features to answer the questions and give attendance
 - To add the mute and unmute function
 - To enhance the efficieny of the program
-- To exit the class at a specific time [ This process is in development, will be updated soon! ]
+- To exit the class at a specific time [ ADDED ON 11-10-2020 ]

 ## Contributions are welcome !
 <p>